Ranji Trophy: Jaydev Unadkat-led Saurashtra reclaim title with nine-wicket win against Bengal

 Jaydev Unadkat led from the front, picking up six wickets in the second innings, as Saurashtra reclaimed the Ranji Trophy title with a nine-wicket win against Bengal in the final at Eden Gardens on Sunday.

 Resuming at 169 for four in their second innings, Bengal were bowled out for 241 with Unadkat claiming 6/85.
-That gave Saurashtra a target to 12 to win the match which they overhauled with the loss of one wicket.
+That gave Saurashtra a target of 12 to win the match which they overhauled with the loss of one wicket.

 Saurashtra, with Unadkat back to lead them after being released from the India Test squad, won the toss and elected to field.
 Bengal were reduced to 65/6 in the first innings before recovering somewhat to post 174.
 Shahbaz was the top scorer for Bengal with 69.
 Chetan Sakariya picked up three wickets.